yokkidack/TODO/WTF.md

-- [x] out-of-source build
+- [ ] out-of-source build

-out of source build in cmake
+how to out of source build in cmake

 https://cgold.readthedocs.io/en/latest/tutorials/out-of-source.html